Last updated: November 28, 2025

 The triple top pattern is a specific signal for a specific market condition.
 Knowing when to look for it is key to its effectiveness.

 • In a bearish market: The triple top is not relevant here.
 Since it’s a reversal from an ascending trend, it holds no significance if the market is already falling.
-We’d look for bullish patterns instead.
+Trader’d look for bullish patterns instead.

 • In a sideways/ranging market: Be cautious.
 While price might hit resistance three times, it’s not a true triple top unless preceded by a clear uptrend and confirmed by a strong breakout with volume.
-We must avoid confusing consolidation with a genuine reversal signal.
+Traders must avoid confusing consolidation with a genuine reversal signal.

 9. Indicators That Work Best with Triple Top